LCH1238/bevdet-tensorrt-cpp/README.md

 - On the NVIDIA A4000, the BEVDet-r50-lt-depth model shows a __2.38x faster__ inference speed for TRT FP32 compared to PyTorch FP32, and a __5.21x faster__ inference speed for TRT FP16 compared to PyTorch FP32
 - On the __Jetson AGX Orin__, the FP16 model inference time is around __29 ms__, achieving real-time performance
 - A Dataloader for the nuScenes dataset and can be used to test on the dataset
+- Fine-tuned the model to solve the problem that the model is sensitive to input resize sampling, which leads to the decline of mAP and NDS

 The features of this project are as follows:
 - A CUDA Kernel that combines Resize, Crop, and Normalization for preprocessing